5GN takes over Melbourne Data Centre for $5.7m

 As such, 5GN expects $600,000 of annualised synergies to be realised within the first three months.

 Currently, MDC is operating at 40% capacity.
-5GN is confident more effective data centre utilisation will be achieved through meeting existing customer demand to drive profitable revenue growth, underpinned by the considerable EBITDA returns generated by data centre services.
+5GN is confident more effective data center utilisation will be achieved through meeting existing customer demand to drive profitable revenue growth, underpinned by the considerable EBITDA returns generated by data center services.

 The facility includes capacity for 330 racks with Tier 4 N+2 design, ISO accreditation and 24/7 onsite security surveillance.
 The 4.5MW of power is supported by full redundancy with the potential to operate at 100% capacity.

-Demase says 5GN currently connects a significant proportion of its own fibre and wireless network in this data centre’s location.
+Demase says 5GN currently connects a significant proportion of its own fibre and wireless network in this data center's location.